 Now you can imagine how their direct messages look like.
 This is one of the reasons why this account may not be able to respond to you sooner, or may not respond at all.
 So, your goal to contact Twitter would not be achieved with this option.

 If you think the first account is bad enough, then you should take a look at this second account which is the general Twitter account.
 You can find this at @twitter or by typing https://twitter.com/twitter in your browser.
-This account has almost 50 million followers, and you will find it harder to get a response from this account.
+This account has almost 50 million real followers on Twitter, and you will find it harder to get a response from this account.

 The third account is @verified, which you can be directed to by typing https://twitter.com/verified.
 This is an official Twitter account which is designed to help in the verification system.
 The worst thing on this account is it does not tweet nor respond to any messages.
 All it does is send direct messages to Twitter users who are earning verification.
 No one knows if this account can help in forwarding support messages or not.